WAFCA Continuing Education & Professional Development Program 2026

 IN-PERSON in Wisconsin Dells

-DBT (Dialectical Behavior Therapy) for Adolescents: Theory, Family Engagement, and Growing Motivation
+Dialectical Behavior Therapy (DBT) for Adolescents: Introduction to Theory, Family Engagement, and Growing Motivation

 Presenter: Henry Boeh, PhD